mtekman/org-tanglesync.el/README.md

 ## Usage

 The whole org file can be parsed using one of the two commands above, performing actions on any org src block with a tangle property.
-If the block also has a `:diff` property then the action associated with that diff will be used (see above).
+If the block also has a `:diff` property then the action associated with that diff will be used, such as. `:diff internal`, `:diff diff`, etc. (see [actions below](#configuration-1)).

-Otherwise the changes can act at an individual block label whenever the user enters the org-src-edit-code mode via the default `C-c '` binding.
+Otherwise the changes can act at an individual block label whenever the user enters the *org-src-edit-code* mode via the default `C-c '` binding.

 When watch mode is activated, the user only needs to specify a list of org files to watch, and can use emacs normally with the knowledge that tangled files are synced automatically back to the correct org file.